 One promising ADHD treatment option is combining mindfulness training with behavioral parenting training.

-Some studies show that incorporating mindfulness training can significantly improve attentional processes in children and parenting skills in parents.
+Some studies show that incorporating mindfulness training can significantly improve attentional processes in children and parenting skills in parents21,22.

 The Diet Factor

 Using diets to treat children with ADHD has been a popular and appealing solution since the 1920s.
-These treatments are controversial because there is not enough empirical evidence supporting their effectiveness.
+These treatments are controversial because there is not enough empirical evidence supporting their effectiveness24,25.
 Conclusive results are difficult to obtain because of flaws in the study designs.
-In addition, children can have different sensitivity and intolerance in food.
+In addition, children can have different sensitivity and intolerance in food26.

-Common dietary interventions include additive-free diet (e.g. artificial flavors and colors), sugar elimination diet, food allergies and sensitivities elimination diet and fatty acid supplementation diet.
+Common dietary interventions include additive-free diet (e.g. artificial flavors and colors), sugar elimination diet, food allergies and sensitivities elimination diet and fatty acid supplementation diet27.

 Only by trial-end-error can parents determine if a certain diet is right for their children.
 But it is important to do this under the guidance of nutritionists to make sure the diet is balanced and meets the needs of your growing child.